-Fixed Components (collectively referred to as "Non-Power Costs").

-1. Infrastructure Costs.
-The first fixed component of the plan addresses infrastructure costs, including capital expenditures, depreciation expense, and property taxes.
+A. Fixed Components (collectively referred to as "Non-Power Costs") and any specific adjustments approved by the PUC under this Plan.
+1. Infrastructure Costs The first fixed component of the plan addresses infrastructure costs, including capital expenditures, depreciation expense, and property taxes.
 With respect to capital expenditures, the Plan requires GMP to forecast the anticipated costs for capital investments based on capital spending plans in each of GMP's departments.
 The Plan then requires GMP to recover no more than the amounts set out in the Plan for each fiscal year, subject to the modifications and procedures described below.
 Associated depreciation expense will be fixed for the term of the Plan based on projected plant in service balance at the beginning of the Plan, the plant additions cap by year, and the forecasted numbers for an anticipated updated depreciation study to be implemented in FY2021.
 Related property taxes have also been calculated and fixed by year based upon expected expenditures and historical trends in the yearly amounts set forth below.
-The plan provides for three limited exceptions to the established capital investment caps, for: (1) capital expenditures associated with voluntary customer energy transformation projects that generate revenue for all GMP customers ("New Initiatives") that are above the base proposed capital spending for these programs; (2) unforeseeable events that either require greater capital investments than anticipated or present strategic investment opportunities that would benefit customers, and (3) if submitted and approved by the PUC, a Climate Resiliency Plan to mitigate the increasing impacts of climate change-driven storms on GMP's Transmission and Distribution (T&D) systems.
+The Plan provides for three limited exceptions to the established capital investment caps, for: (1) capital expenditures associated with voluntary customer energy transformation projects that generate revenue for all GMP customers ("New Initiatives") that are above the base proposed capital spending for these programs; (2) unforeseeable events that either require greater capital investments than anticipated or present strategic investment opportunities that would benefit customers; and (3) if submitted and approved by the PUC, a Climate Resiliency Plan to mitigate the increasing impacts of climate change-driven storms on GMP's Transmission and Final Multi-Year Regulation Plan June 7, 2019 (as amended September 3, 2020 in Case No. 20-1401-PET) Page 5 of 35 Distribution (T&D) systems.
 The details of these fixed capital expenditures, as well as the method for obtaining PUC approval of exceptions for expenditures beyond the cap, are addressed further in Section IV below.

-- 2. O&M Costs.
-This component addresses GMP's operation and maintenance (O&M) costs.
+2. O&M Costs This component addresses GMP's operation and maintenance (O&M) costs.
 The recovery of these costs during the term of the Plan shall be consistent with Merger Savings mechanism established by the PUC in Docket 7770.
 Under this mechanism, "Base O&M" costs for GMP are fixed based on set platform costs for the period of FY20 through FY22 adjusted by the Consumer Price Index for all Urban Consumers, Northeast Region ("CPI-U Northeast").
-Thus, for the three years of this plan, the "Base O&M" costs will be fixed, and continue to benefit customers as required in the Docket 7770 Order by providing at least the \$144M guaranteed, over the ten-year term of the Merger Savings platform that will end concurrently with this Plan.
+Thus, for the three years of this Plan, the "Base O&M" costs will be fixed, and continue to benefit customers as required in the Docket 7770 Order by providing at least the \$144M guaranteed, over the ten-year term of the Merger Savings platform that will end concurrently with this Plan.
 These savings shall be accounted for and trued up through the associated Merger Savings Adjustor, described in Section V(C) below.
 A limited number of "Non-base O&M" costs fall outside of the O&M platform established in Docket 7770.
-For purposes of this Plan, these Non-base O&M will also be fixed at the beginning of the Plan based on three-year forecasts.
-The details of this component of the Plan are specified in Section IV below. - 3.
-Financing Costs (Debt).
-This component of the Plan focuses on the cost of debt.
+For purposes of this Plan, these Non-base O&M will also be fixed at the beginning of the Plan based on threeyear forecasts.
+The details of this component of the Plan are specified in Section IV below.

+3. Financing Costs (Debt) This component of the Plan focuses on the cost of debt.
 The Plan requires GMP to forecast anticipated debt costs at the start of the Plan and fix those costs for the term of the Plan, subject to any changes in overall debt levels that may be authorized by the Commission in conjunction with new capital investments approved under the limited exceptions in the Plan.